Luther and Ardis Fry Professor Emeritus of Ophthalmology

 Current Licensure and Certification

 Professor Mainster is the Luther and Ardis Fry Professor Emeritus of Ophthalmology of the University of Kansas School of Medicine.
-His innovations that have become standard ophthalmic practice include the UV-protective intraocular lens, aspheric contact lens ophthalmoscopy and the crossed-beam aiming system for Nd:YAG laser photodisruptors.
+His innovations that have become standard ophthalmic practice include aspheric contact lens ophthalmoscopy, the crossed-beam aiming system of Nd:YAG laser photodisruptors and UV-protective intraocular lenses implanted in hundreds of millions of people who have had cataract surgery during the past three decades.
 He worked in aerospace research for several years after receiving his Ph.D. in physics.
 His subsequent medical training concluded with a Massachusetts Eye and Ear Infirmary vitreoretinal fellowship.
 He moved to the University of Kansas after practicing in Boston at the Schepens Retina Associates where he served as Senior Scientist and Director of the Clinical Research Center of the Schepens Eye Research Institute.
 He is a fellow of the American Academy of Ophthalmology and Royal College of Ophthalmologists.
 He has received the American Academy of Ophthalmology's Honor and Senior Achievement Awards.
 He has written over 135 scientific articles and is an author on 7 patents.
 He has been an invited professor at numerous institutions and a keynote speaker in many international symposia.
 He is recognized for his scientific contributions to retinal biophysics and imaging, macular disease, laser design, phototoxicity and physiological optics.
 Professor Mainster serves on numerous editorial board and technical standards-setting committees.

 Publications (Current PubMed Articles)